-You will drive your own dog team of five to six friendly, well-trained Alaskan Huskies through a beautiful wilderness area passing small lakes and sometimes stopping to look at a beaver hut.
+You will be driving your own dog team of five to six friendly, well-trained Alaskan Huskies through a beautiful wilderness area, passing small lakes and sometimes stopping to look at a beaver hut.

 The trip starts at the kennel at Narjordet at 10 am and finishes at the same place around 1 pm.
 Other times can be arranged.

 At the kennel there is a dressing room and toilets.
 You can borrow warm clothes, including rain coats and wellies, at the kennel.